dustproject/dust/packages/programs/README.md

 The Dust client auto selects a default program when a player builds a smart object.

-Default programs will make the builder the admin of that smart object.
-As an admin they are the only ones allowed to manage it, but they can change the admin to someone else (or to address(0) to freeze it).
+Default programs will make the builder the owner of that smart object.
+As an owner they are the only ones allowed to manage it, but they can change the owner to someone else (or to address(0) to freeze it).

 ## Force Field Program
-- Allows admin to set the list of approved players
-- Allows admin to set the list of approved programs
+- Allows owner to set the list of approved callers
-  - All the default programs are approved automatically
-- Approved players can build, mine, add and remove fragments
+- Approved callers can build, mine, add and remove fragments
+- The force field allows all programs

 ## Chest Program
-- Allows admin to set the list of approved players
+- Allows owner to set the list of approved callers
-- Approved players can transfer any items in and out
+- Approved callers can transfer any items in and out

 ## Bed Program
-- Allows admin to set the list of approved players
+- Allows admin to set the list of approved callers
-- Approved players can sleep and wakeup
+- Approved callers can sleep and wakeup